jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 When building a program I can add ``assert`` statements to make sure something is :ref:`True<test_what_is_true>` before it continues.
 I can also use them to test how the program behaves when it is given inputs.
 This helps catch bugs that break previous tested behavior when introduced, as well as answer the following questions

-* what is the same?
+* What is the same?
 * What is different?

 A difference between my expectations and reality, which is what happens when I run the program, gives me a clue about what to change to make them match